KJBrock/GaCDProject/README.md

-library(dplyr)

-dataDirectory = "UCI HAR Dataset" rawDataFile = "getdata-projectfiles-UCI HAR Dataset.zip"
+## Processing the data

+### Data source

+This processing code will work as long as you have either a subirectory of the current directory named "UCI HAR Dataset" with the data files in the unmodified sub-directories or you have a file in the current directory named "getdata-projectfiles-UCI HAR Dataset.zip"

+In the later case the file will be unzipped by the processing code.

+### Processing

 # If the data directory does not exist and the raw data file does, then
 # unzip the raw data file.